sid86-dev/PiEncrypt/README.md

     r.get_data()
 ```
-> *pic.jpg should be replaced by your picture name*
+> *pic.jpg should be replaced by your picture name present in the root directory*

 ### Step 2